Your conference is approaching and there’s lots to do. Use this conference planning checklist to help.

 - Let’s you track reviewers’ progress.
 So you can send reminders to ones who haven’t started (and leave the ones who have in peace).

-- Has a conference software integration.
+- Has an online conference platform integration.
 If it’s a standalone system, you’ll need to copy info to and from your registration and programme software.

 11. Work out how many reviewers you need.
 Inviting enough reviewers for your conference is pretty important.
 Overloaded reviewers are not happy reviewers.
 And unhappy reviewers tend to withdraw their offer to review or go AWOL entirely.
 When they do, you’ll be left scrambling to replace them or off-loading their submissions onto other reviewers.
 Use this reviewer calculator to work out how many you need.